vermataruna/vermataruna/README.md

 * 🌍  I'm based in India
 * 🧠  I'm learning Angular
 * 🤝  I'm open to collaborating on Projects
-* ⚡  Powered an endless supply of coffee
+* ⚡  Powered by an endless supply of coffee

 ### Skills